MileHacker Logo

 Weather Considerations

 Summer features the East Asian monsoon, bringing hot, humid weather and heavy rain; local flooding may occur.
-Winter temperatures can drop below freezing, with occasional snow.
+Winter temperatures can drop under freezing, with occasional snow.
 Spring sometimes introduces dust from northern China.
 These patterns can define your travel plans.

 Travel Periods: Peak, Shoulder, and Quiet